defenseunicorns/data_engineering_technical_assessment/README.md

 ### Cleaning required
 * Transform the component names into `lowercase_with_underscore_spaces` format.
 * Transform the user names into `first_name.last_name` format.
 Other formats you may encounter are `First Last` or `Last, First`.
-* Ensure there is a valid entry in the `allowed_parts` table prior to attempting to insert an order
 * The `ordered_by` field in `data/batch_orders.parquet` may have some corrupt entries, be sure to pull from valid rows.
 * Mark parts / component pairs that *only* occur prior to `2018-05-17` as deprecated.